Top 6 Causes of Clicking Noise When Braking

 4. Squealing

-Suppose you hear a high-pitched squeal while braking; this could signify that the pads need replacing.
+Suppose you hear a high-pitched squeal while braking; it could be time to replace brake pads.

 On the other hand, this could be caused by a small metal tab designed to alert you that the pads need service.